 The Nuts & Bolts

 We all have our own expectations, needs, and assumptions about relationships.
 Most of the time these are realistic, but at times they’re not.
 We also have our own primary attachment or relational style; it’s another part of our personal baggage.
 Finally, we’ve all had relationship classes.
 We learned how to have relationships from our parents, our peers, from the media, etc., etc. Sometimes those lessons were pretty good … and sometimes they weren’t.
 Simply working on communication is never the whole answer to a couples’ problems, although it helps.

-A big part of a relationship (or recovery) is knowing yourself, your own expectations, needs, and assumptions.
+I work a lot with expectations, needs, and assumptions about relationships.
 A gentleman I worked with several years ago told me, “I will respect anyone who respects me the way I want to be respected.”
 When I asked, “How do you want to be respected?”, his answer was basically “I don’t know.”
 He couldn’t put his expectation into words.
 A lady I worked with recently told me she expected good communication and honesty from her partner.
 When I asked her what these terms meant to her she was stumped, but she did see the point.
 If we can’t put our expectations and needs into words for ourselves how can we expect anyone else to live up to them?

 Lack of this knowledge can cripple or kill a relationship.
 Unfortunately, we seldom blame ourselves for the fallout.
 We’re often blind to what we don’t know about ourselves.
 This exercise – identifying, writing down, and challenging, your own needs, expectations, and assumptions, and discussing them with your partner is a common but difficult homework assignment.

 Attachment is yet another kettle of fish.
 Children can have one of four primary attachment styles – secure, anxious, avoidant, or disorganized.
 Adults, however, don’t think like kids and don’t relate to other people like kids.
 Adults can have one of four predominant and different attachment styles than children – secure, dismissing/avoidant, fearful/avoidant, or preoccupied.
 But for now, think in terms of just two – secure and insecure.
 With a secure attachment style, I think of myself as “I’m okay and you’re okay.”
 Insecure attachment, on the other hand, can lead to some negative beliefs – “I’m okay and you’re not,” “you’re okay and I’m not,” or “neither of us is okay.”
 These latter three negative beliefs can lead to a host of emotional, relational, work, social, and physical health problems.
 We can learn to have secure attachment as an adult.
 Our minds are plastic, we can change and we can grow, we can achieve secure attachment, but we may need some help and guidance to do so.

 Need some help or have questions about relationships, baggage, or attachment?
 Send me an email asking for a free consultation.
 Include your availability in the coming week and I’ll respond within 24-hours with a day and time that works for both of us.